nickstenning/logutils/README.md

 - `stamp`: print an accurate timestamp in ISO8601 format
 - `stamplines`: prefix each input line with an accurate timestamp in ISO8601 format
+- `tagalog`: convert log data into a stream of tagged JSON documents (tagging yet to be implemented)

 Build
 -----